Video tutorials

 Step 4:

-Irradiate all but one of the strips with known (constant) doses.
+Irradiate all but one of the strips with known doses.
 The doses should go from 0 Gy (the unexposed film fragment) to approximately 120 % of the maximum dose of interest.
-If the calibration will include the lateral correction, irradiate the strips with approximately homogeneous doses by using a beam with flatenning filter and a 25 cm × 25 cm field.
+If the calibration includes lateral correction, irradiate the strips with approximately homogeneous doses using a beam with a flattening filter and a 25 cm × 25 cm field.
+Additionally, if the calibration includes lateral correction, the scanning area should not be much larger than the length of the strips.

 Step 5: